-Seyed HejaziDirector, Security and Privacy Risk Consulting at RSM Canada deep knowledge of cybersecurity and privacy risks, governance models, frameworks, technologies, and leading practices.
+Seyed Hejazi is director of security and privacy risk at RSM Canada.
+Having more than 15 years of experience in Cybersecurity and I.T., Seyed possesses deep knowledge of cybersecurity and privacy risks, governance models, frameworks, technologies, and leading practices.
 Seyed's knowledge of security operations, cyber threat intelligence, incident handling, digital forensics, and the cybersecurity related regulations has enabled him to help organizations transform their cybersecurity practices by leveraging the appropriate combination of people, processes, and technologies to protect confidentiality, preserve integrity and promote availability.
 Seyed holds a Master's degree and designations including CISSP, PMP, GCIH, GREM, CFE.
 He teaches cybersecurity courses at the University of Toronto.